Lecrapouille/gdcef/README.md

 python3 build.py
 ```

-This will generate artifacts in the `build/` folder.
-Use this folder for your Godot
+This will generate CEF and Godot artifacts inside a created folder `cef_artifacts/`
-project and add gdns and gdnlib files to refer `libgdcef.so` or `libgdcef.dll`.

-## TL;DR: I do not want to compile, I want CEF artifacts

-Check for releases.
-Since tag 0.7.2 CEF artifacts are given for Linux and Windows for
-x86_64 architectures.
-Uncompress the tarball and move the folder inside your project.
+at the root of this project.
+Copy this folder inside your Godot project folder.
-Do no forget to add gdns and gdnlib files in your project to tell Godot where to find
-shared lib.
-They are given in the demos folders.
+The Godot extension is present, you do not have to create one.

 ## Gallery